Jamesits/BrainPower/README.md

 ### Assembling

 Mounting holes for the router are ⌀3.7mm holes.
-Mount the router on the front side of the PCB (the side without the "BrainPower" characters) to comply with PCI express standard; mounting backwards also works with some caveats.
+Mount the router on the front (B) side of the PCB (the side with the "KICK" characters) to comply with PCI express standard; mounting backwards also works with some caveats.

 The PCI express I/O bracket mounting holes is of the same size and position as in [*PCI Express® Card Electromechanical Specification Revision 2.0*](https://members.pcisig.com/wg/PCI-SIG/document/download/8285).